Pipeline for processing claims

 imported pipeline

-• Click Import Pipeline and you should see it appear under the pipelines section of your Project
+• Click Import Pipeline and you should see it appear under the Data Science Pipelines section:

 Run the pipeline